contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 }
 ```

-Similarly, to find the last node in a tree, you traverse all of the right pointers until there are no more.
+Similarly, to find the node containing the last sorted value in a tree, you traverse all of the right pointers until there are no more.
 ```c
 node_t *node_last(node_t *n) {
   if (!n)